flintlib/arb/doc/source/setup.rst

-If GMP/MPIR, MPFR or FLINT is installed in some other location than the default path /usr/local, pass the flag --with-gmp=... --with-mpfr=... or --with-flint=... with the correct path to configure (type ./configure --help to show more options).
+If GMP/MPIR, MPFR or FLINT is installed in some other location than the default path /usr/local, pass the flag :code:`--with-gmp=... --with-mpfr=... or --with-flint=...` with the correct path to configure (type :code:`./configure --help` to show more options).

 Here is a simple sample program to get started using Arb: